 If you used your PPP funds to pay contractors, you won’t be able to get forgiveness.
 The loans are meant to be used for payroll expenses like paying employees’ salaries and tips, paying your own salary, and covering legal holidays and sick days.
 60% of your PPP loan must be spent on payroll expenses, in order to qualify for forgiveness.

-In order to qualify for forgiveness, you must maintain the same number of employees on your payroll.
+In order to qualify for PPP loan forgiveness for independent contractors, you must maintain the same number of employees on your payroll.
 That’s because the purpose of the PPP loan program is to keep paychecks flowing to Americans.
 If you laid off employees during the term of your loan, you will likely not be eligible for full forgiveness.
 However, you may still be able to get part of your loan forgiven.
 It is a good idea to check the terms of the PPP loan for independent contractors carefully.

 Many self-employed individuals and sole proprietors don’t have any employees on their payroll.
 If that’s your situation, don’t worry – you can still qualify for loan forgiveness.
 After all, you qualify as an employee on your own payroll.
 As long as you spent at least 60% of your loan on your own salary, you can apply to have your loan forgiven.

 As a self-employed individual, you can probably apply through a simple application process using the Small Business Administration portal.
-If your PPP for independent contractors loan amount was $150,000 or less, then you can also apply for forgiveness using this simplified application form.
+If your PPP loan freelancer amount was $150,000 or less, then you can also apply for forgiveness using this simplified application form.

 In addition the SBA is providing a new SBA Direct Borrower Forgiveness Portal.
 This new portal launched on Wednesday August 4th here.